nwoyto/sec-filings-project/README.md

     - **OpenAI Embeddings:** generate_embeddings now sends lists of texts to OpenAI in larger batches (openai_embedding_batch_size).
     - **Pinecone Upserts:** upload_chunks_to_pinecone collects generated vectors into batches (pinecone_upsert_batch_size, typically 100 vectors) before performing a single index.upsert() call.
   - **Rationale (Computational Efficiency):** Batching dramatically reduces API call overhead, improves throughput, and speeds up the entire ingestion pipeline.
 This directly addresses the need for "making new computational loads more efficient" and contributes to the "correctness and clarity of your embedding pipeline."
-- **Pinecone Index Creation & Client Initialization:**
-  - **Initial Challenges & Iterative Solution:** Encountered various NotFoundException and BadRequest errors related to index creation.
-These issues stemmed from the evolving Pinecone client API versions and the specific requirements for creating serverless indexes (e.g., the need for ServerlessSpec and precise cloud/region parameters, and the distinction from create_index_for_model).
-The solution involved an iterative debugging process, adapting src/utils/clients.py to match the exact API expectations for serverless index creation.
-  - **Rationale:** Ensuring the pipeline can programmatically create the necessary infrastructure for a fresh start or connect to an existing index robustly.
 - **Text Storage in Metadata:**
   - **Decision (for this project):** The full text of each chunk is stored directly in Pinecone's metadata.
   - **Rationale (Assignment Context & Tradeoff):** This simplifies the retrieval pipeline for a take-home project/POC, as a single Pinecone query returns both the vector similarity and the content needed for the LLM.
 This was a conscious tradeoff to meet project scope and time constraints.
   - **Best Practice in Production (Future Improvement):** For scalable and cost-efficient production systems, the best practice is to implement a hybrid retrieval system.
-Store the full text of chunks in a dedicated, cost-effective document store (e.g., AWS S3, Google Cloud Storage, or a NoSQL database).
+Store the full text from chunks in a dedicated, cost-effective document store (e.g., AWS S3, Google Cloud Storage, or a NoSQL database).
 Pinecone would then only store the vector embeddings and a unique chunk_id (as a pointer to the text in the document store), along with minimal filtering metadata.
 This separates concerns, reduces Pinecone storage costs, and optimizes retrieval.

 ### **4.3.
 Agent and Tooling (MCP Server)**